mallocator/Elasticsearch-Exporter/README.md

 # Usage

+	// From one database to database
 	node exporter.js -a localhost -b foreignhost		// copy all indices from machine a to b node exporter.js -i index1 -j index2		// copy entire index1 to index2 on same machine node exporter.js -i index -t type1 -u type2		// copy type1 to type2 in same index
 	node exporter.js -i index1 -t type1 -j index2 -u type2		// copy type1 from index1 to type2 in index2
 	node exporter.js -a localhost -i index1 -b foreignhost		// copy entire index1 from machine a to b node exporter.js -a localhost -i index1 -b foreignhost -j index2		// copy index1 from machine1 to index2 on machine2
 	node exporter.js -a localhost -b foreignhost -s '{"bool":{"must":{"field":{"field1":"value1"}}}}'		// only copy stuff from machine1 to machine2, that is in the query node exporter.js -a localhost -b foreignhost -r true		// Do not execute any operation on machine2, just see the amount of data that would be queried

+	// From database to file or vice versa node exports.js -a localhost -i index1 -t type1 -f filename node exports.js -g filename -b foreignhost -i index2 -t type2

 # Requirements

-To run this script you will need at least node v0.6, as well as the nomnom and colors package installed.
+To run this script you will need at least node v0.10, as well as the nomnom package installed.

 # Installation

 	npm install git://github.com/mallocator/Elasticsearch-Exporter.git

 # Changelog